wundergraph/wundergraph/docs-website/src/pages/docs/tutorials/twitter-clone.md

 		<LogoutButton />
 ```

-Our final step is to switch over the **TweetBox.js** file inside our **.src** directory and updated our hard-coded user information to use user information from our generated cookie upon login.
+Our final step is to switch over the **TweetBox.js** file inside our **src** directory and updated our hard-coded user information to use user information from our generated cookie upon login.

 Add the following code: